swimuel/JuliaParallelGraphing/README.md

 # SE751-Assignment

+before initializing Julia run the following command in the shell to create n threads at startup
+1. `export JULIA_NUM_THREADS=n`

 some simple commands and the order you should probably do them in
 1. `add SE751-Assignment` (from pkg manager)
 1. `using ParallelGraphing`